 Phone toll-free at 1-888-433-1011

 You may have heard that Canada handles apostille services a little differently than other countries.
-That’s because Canada has not signed the Hague Apostille Convention, and therefore cannot issue apostilles.
-Instead, Canada has put in place their own unique process, called document authentication and legalization.
-The authentication and legalization process is Canada’s equivalent to the apostille process
+Canada previously had a process called document authentication and legalization.
+That’s because Canada did not used to be a member of the Hague Apostille Convention, and therefore could not issue apostilles.
+However, Canada has been able to issue apostilles since January 2024.

-In this article, International Documents Canada has collected some essential information about how to properly authenticate and legalize (apostille) a Canadian document.
+In this article, we have collected some essential information about how to properly apostille a Canadian document.

 What Are the Requirements?

-When it comes to the authentication and legalization (apostille) process in Canada there are some important requirements to be aware of, including:
+When it comes to the apostille process in Canada, there are some important requirements to be aware of, including:

 Why Use an Apostille Service?

-As mentioned above, Canada has their own three-step process to certify the authenticity of Canadian documents for use in a foreign country.
-They are as follows:
+As mentioned above, there is a specific process to certify the authenticity of Canadian documents for use in a foreign country is as follows:

-Step 1: Preparation for Processing: First, an expert team will work with you to ensure your documents are prepared properly for the authentication and legalization process.
-The specific requirements that apply to you will be identified, and the necessary steps taken to address any unmet requirements such as notarization or translation.
+Step 1: Preparation for Processing: First, an expert team will work with you to ensure your documents are prepared properly for the apostille process.
+The specific requirements that apply to you will be identified, and the necessary steps taken to address any unmet requirements, such as notarization or translation.

-Step 2: Authentication: After ensuring all of the documents have been prepared correctly, an apostille service will then take them to Global Affairs Canada to be authenticated.
-By ensuring your documents are prepared correctly the first time, an apostille service can save you many weeks of time in avoiding costly errors that require redoing the process from the beginning..
+Step 2: Apostille: After ensuring all of the documents have been prepared correctly, an apostille service will then take them to the apostille office.
+By ensuring your documents are prepared correctly the first time, an apostille service can save you many weeks of time in avoiding costly errors that require redoing the process from the beginning.

-Step 3: Legalization: Once your documents have been authenticated, the apostille service will deliver them to the appropriate diplomatic for legalization.
+Step 3: Legalization: Once your documents have been apostilled, the apostille service will deliver them to the appropriate diplomatic for legalization.

 As soon as your documents are processed, the apostille service will forward your documents to you or wherever in the world you need them.